JonnyJD/python-discid/README.rst

 Libdiscid Python bindings
 -------------------------

+**important note**:
+The API is still in development and might change until 1.0.0!

 Python-discid implements Python bindings for MusicBrainz Libdiscid.
 This module works with Python >= 2.6, including Python 3.